Skip to main content Skip to navigation

 Know Before You Go

-• Pack It In, Pack It Out: While garbage cans are provided, helping keep the lake clean ensures these unique sites remain beautiful for everyone.
+• Pack It Out: While there are garbage cans at the sites, helping keep the lake clean ensures these spots stay open and well-maintained.

 Secluded Boat-In Campgrounds

-• Reservations: Most are first-come, first-serve.
-Check in at a Lake Oroville entrance station for directions and availability.
+• Reservations: Most are first-come, first-served.
+Check in at a Lake Oroville entrance station for current availability.

-• Site Features: Picnic table, fire ring, and garbage can.
-Vault toilets are available at each campground.
+• Site Features: Each site includes a picnic table, fire ring, and garbage can.
+Vault toilets are available at each campground area.

-• Foreman Creek (26 sites): Centrally located; closest to the Spillway and Bidwell Canyon.
+• Foreman Creek (26 sites): Centrally located and close to the Spillway.

 • Craig Saddle (18 sites): Tucked between the Middle and South Forks.